 Skip to main content

-3D Graphics and processing essentials for video games
+3D Graphics and Rendering Essentials for Video Games

-UVic Faculty of Engineering and Computer Science – in partnership with DigiBC, the creative technology industry association of British Columbia – is pleased to offer the Micro-credential program 3D Graphics and Processing Essentials for Video Games.
+The UVic Faculty of Engineering and Computer Science, in partnership with DigiBC—the creative technology industry association of British Columbia—is pleased to offer this Micro-certificate in 3D Graphics and Rendering Essentials for Video Games.

-You will acquire knowledge and in-demand skills required in BC’s thriving digital media and gaming industry in BC.
-Build on your existing understanding of computer science and gain the fundamental skillset required to develop and manipulate advanced, interactive 3D images used across the creative technology sector, including video game and extended reality application design and development.
+This program will provide you with the in-demand skills needed to thrive in the digital media and gaming industry in BC.
+Build on your existing understanding of computer science and gain the fundamental skill set required to develop and manipulate advanced, interactive 3D images.
+Specifically, the program will augment your understanding of the field with specific skills used across the creative technology sector, such as video game design and development, the mathematics behind graphics and animation, and collaborative development tools.

 The program will cover four key competencies:

-• Familiarity with the principles and core concepts of computer graphics, such as vectors and transformations, parametric and implicit representations (lines, circles), and rasterization.
+• familiarity with the principles and core concepts of computer graphics, such as vectors and transformations, parametric and implicit representations (line and circles), and rasterization

-• Ability to use relevant software tools, such as unreal, to generate and render computer graphics.
+• ability to use relevant software tools, such as Unity, to generate and render interactive computer graphics

 Upon successful completion, you will receive:

-• A certificate of completion from the University of Victoria Faculty of Engineering and Computer Science and DigiBC.
+• A certificate of completion from the University of Victoria Faculty of Engineering and Computer Science.

 Details